syncfusion-content/wpf-docs/wpf/Spreadsheet/Shapes.md

 ---
 layout: post
-title: Shapes in SfSpreadsheet
+title: Shapes in WPF Spreadsheet control | Syncfusion
-description: How to import charts, sparklines, pictures and textboxes in SfSpreadsheet
+description: Learn here all about Shapes support in Syncfusion WPF Spreadsheet (SfSpreadsheet) control and more.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug
 ---

-# Shapes
+# Shapes in WPF Spreadsheet (SfSpreadsheet)
  This section explains how to import charts, sparklines, pictures and textboxes in SfSpreadsheet.

 ## Charts